Hemsby: Transport

 Currently Hemsby is served by two First Norfolk & Suffolk bus services, the 1 1a and 1b.
 The 1b serves Hemsby Beach and the 1 and 1a serves the village. all stop at the Kingsway bus stop.

 Institutions

 Charities

 Hemsby is home to the Hemsby Inshore Rescue Service (better known as Hemsby Lifeboat), an independent and voluntary lifeboat service that operates within the nearby coastal areas and the broads.
 The institution is independent of the RNLI, relying entirely upon public donations in order to operate.

 Each year two fund-raising days are held, Hemsby Lifeboat Day and Hemsby Herring Festival, they are held on the beach, with a variety of stalls and booths to attract visitors.

+Save Hemsby Coastline is a registered charity, its sole purpose to raise awareness of the coastal erosion issues, and to gain protection for Hemsby Beach in the form of a rock berm.
+This is to be 1500 km, and planning permission has been granted, now we need the funds to secure Hemsby's future.

 Churches

 The Grade II listed church of St Mary the Virgin dates from the early 14th century.